MariHacks/booklet/section_3_implement_cooler_stuff/implement_projects_with_machine_learning.md

-## Implement Projects with Machine Learning {#implement-projects-with-machine-learning}
+## Machine Learning {#implement-projects-with-machine-learning}

 ### Google Cloud APIs {#google-cloud-apis}

 If you want a taste of what Machine Learning does before diving right into it, the Google Cloud Platform is a good place to start.
 The Cloud platform is a web Application Program Interface \( web API\), which you can think of as a service that let you “ask” something to the Google servers, and they “reply” to you in a certain way.
 In our case, the action of asking is called a get request, and their reply will be given as a .json file \(which resembles a JavaScript object, or Python Dictionary\).
 To read more about web requests, read it [here](https://www.tutorialspoint.com/http/http_requests.htm).

 To get started with Google Cloud Platform, you have to first create an account.
 You will get $300 in credits when you start if you enter your billing information.
 However, you will still have access to some of the features without it.
 The [how-to](https://cloud.google.com/billing/docs/how-to/manage-billing-account) explain the process well.

 Once you have setup your account, you can start playing with the APIs!
 Here are the four Machine Learning APIs Google is currently offering: